CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 # Sensitive Data Services for research: user guide

 This guide, in CSC Docs, introduces CSC Sensitive Data Services.
-In order to navigate across the CSC user guide, click on the topics on the left hand side of the navigation bar or use the search functionality.
+To navigate the CSC user guide, click on the topics on the left-hand side of the navigation bar or use the search functionality.

 We are currently updating the documentation and video tutorials.